Inguro-OU/war-of-memes/README.md

 ## Debiasing Game - Break Free from Errors We're Born With

-Evil memes - patterns of thought that divide us and cause harm - are humanity's greatest challenge.
-They turn people against each other, stifle progress, and multiply suffering.
-This manifesto explains how we can eliminate them through systematic debiasing.
+Evil memes - patterns of thought and behavior - are humanity's greatest challenge.
+They cause division, harm and turn people against each other.
+This manifesto explains how we can eliminate evil memes with the gamified debiasing method.

 ## Your Benefits